CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Ruins Battles: Gordi (80 words for 1)
     - 3PC Battles: Rulo (550 words for 1-3), Yasri (1250 words for 2-3)
     - Gansu Battles: Rulo (550 words for 1-3),  Sparfly (450 words for 1-2), Wetu (1100 words for 2)
+  - WATER:
-  - WATER: Riza Battles: Sparfly (450 words for 1-2)
+    - Riza Battles: Sparfly (450 words for 1-2)
+    - Balance Battles: Velts: Water (1600 words for 3-6)
   - DUST: DFO Battles: Burhar (1500 words for 4-6)
 - **Other sources:** Buy,
   - FOREST: MT Battles: Clawadin (800 words for 1-2), Velts (800 words for 0-2)